realthunder/fcad_pcb/README.md

 #### <a name="net-filter"/>Filtering by net name</a>

-For local nets you have to specify full heirarchical name
+For local nets you have to specify full hierarchical name

   ```python
   pcb.setNetFilter('GND')